 Demi Lovato had a secret twin sister locked in her basement.

 In 2015, Tumblr users started a joke that pop singer Demi Lovato had a twin sister named Poot living in her basement.
-How’d this one begin, you ask?
+How'd this one begin, you ask?
 Well, a photo of Lovato from an odd angle with bright lighting rendered her almost unrecognizable.
-And the internet started a rumor that it was Poot, who had escaped.
+And the internet started a rumor that it was actually a photo of Poot, who had escaped.
 Now, she lives on in meme history.
-And for even more times people stretched the truth, check out the 20 Famous Rumors We All Wish Were True.